 In Wendou Mbabaa2 - Menza the men interviewed said: "We have made a lot of progress towards the emancipation of women".
 Today women have greater freedom: "my husband no longer prevents me", says Aïssata Dembodja in Bowel 1 with a smile.
 In Ganki Doumbodji, the women explain: "There is now an understanding between the man and the woman, it is no longer the same submission as before when the woman did not express herself.
 Today it is the beginning of emancipation".
 The men echoed: "We want women to be autonomous and to flourish.
 We are the women.
 Anything a man can do; a woman can do".
 Others say: 'Men have made concessions.
 They are forced to accept change".
-Moreover, it is notable that both boys and girls are now being sent to school and to study and have been for some years.
-About 10 years ago, boys were favoured when it came to making a choice and most of the time girls did not go to school.
+Moreover, it is notable that both boys and girls are now being sent to school to study and have been for some years.
+Only 10 years ago, it was predominantly the boys that were sent to school.